notunknownfr/Star-Chaser/README.md

 A python game built using the turtle library.
 Game features include a menu, keybinds control and a file system to store and display top 5 scores.

-Pressing "s" beings the game and a timer starts on top left corner of screen along with score.
-A round shaped turtle appears randomly on screen and upon clicking it, player gets 1 point.
-Initially the star appears for 5 seconds.
-However, each click on star reduces the appearance time by 0.2.
-This goes on until the appearance time drops to 0.5 seconds.
-If the star is not clicked within the time, it teleports to a new place on screen randomly.
-The timer for game is set to 10 seconds.

 **How to play**

 1. Run the game file.